Codaisseur/pre-academy-homework/02. Deployment/README.md

 ![](https://cd.sseu.re/BitBalloon_-_The_fastest_simplest_HTML5_hosting_platform_on_the_planet_2018-03-21_10-56-37.png)

-2. Drag and drop your website folder on the indicated spot in the Bitballoon website
+2. Drag and drop your website folder to the indicated spot on the Bitballoon website

 ![](https://cd.sseu.re/BitBalloon_-_The_fastest_simplest_HTML5_hosting_platform_on_the_planet_2018-03-21_11-48-16.png)

-It's important that your `index.html` resides in the root of your website folder or you will get an error when uploading to Bitballoon.
+It's important that your `index.html` file resides in the root of your website folder or you will get an error when uploading to Bitballoon.

 ![](https://cd.sseu.re/BitBalloon_-_The_fastest_simplest_HTML5_hosting_platform_on_the_planet_2018-03-21_11-19-15.png)